php-fig/fig-standards/proposed/http-message.md

     public function setMethod($method);

     /**
-     * Gets the request URL.
+     * Gets the absolute request URL.
      *
      * @return string Returns the URL as a string.
      */